liammhuynh/deep_learning/README.md

 # Deep Learning Experiments for Image Processing

-This repository contains the implementation and results of a series of deep learning experiments conducted as part of the CS5567 Deep Learning Final Project at UMKC.
-The project explores advanced image processing techniques through a variety of tasks, including image classification, transfer learning, fine-tuning, and segmentation using pre-trained deep neural networks.
+This repository contains the implementations and results of a series of deep learning experiments conducted as part of the CS5567 Deep Learning Final Project at UMKC under Dr. Jesse Lowe.
+The project explores advanced image processing techniques through a variety of tasks including image classification, transfer learning, fine-tuning, and segmentation using pre-trained deep neural networks.

-Overview
+# Overview

 ## The project is structured into two main parts: